 The training programme is competency based over a seven year programme, after which a CCT (Certificate of Completion of Training) is awarded, subject to satisfactory progress and assessments.
 It is divided into 3 principal sections:

 Candidates who are successful at interview will be offered a post at one of the hospitals in the Peninsula.
-They may spend two years in the same hospital, or spend a year in 2 different hospitals which will be located within commuting distance.
+They may spend two years in the same hospital, and their third year in a different hospital.
 They start with a three month period of directly supervised work.
-After passing an initial test of competency, trainees join the on call rota and work under close supervision.
+After passing an initial test of competency, Doctors in Training join the on call rota and work under close supervision.
 Further competencies will then be gained in anaesthesia for various surgical specialities.
 During this time, three months of Intensive Care Medicine training will be provided, and modules of obstetric anaesthesia will be undertaken.
-Trainees must pass the Primary FRCA examination to be eligible for entry into the ST3 year.
+Doctors in Training must pass the Primary FRCA examination to be eligible for entry into the ST4 year.

-Many trainees elect to undergo ACCS training, which takes an extra year.
+Many Doctors in Training elect to undergo ACCS training, which takes an extra year.
 Although linked to a parent speciality, they spend two years doing 6 months attachments in each of the following specialities - Anaesthesia, Intensive Care Medicine, Emergency Medicine and Acute Medicine.
-The third year is spent purely in the parent speciality.
+The third and fourth years are spent purely in the parent speciality.

 Anaesthesia has now “uncoupled” from run through training.
-Trainees are required to submit a competitive application to continue further CCT training.
+Doctors in Training are required to submit a competitive application to continue further CCT training.
 Once appointed, more senior training is provided.
-Trainees will rotate to Derriford Hospital and receive modular training in various sub-specialities, including cardiac and neuroanaesthesia.
+Doctors in Training will rotate to Derriford Hospital and receive modular training in various sub-specialities, including cardiac and neuro anaesthesia.
 A further three month block of intensive care will be undertaken.
 The final FRCA examination needs to be passed during this period.